henryw4k/MH/README.md

-# Merchant hub test project
+# Test project For FE team

-This repository is created to test Angular2 for merchant hub, setting up our Angular workflow standards and more.
+This repository is created for testing and practicing angular2 workflow.

 **This project should not include any actual MH code.**